 Computational Proficiency Requirement.
 3 semester hours.
-Computational Proficiency Course Placement Levels:

-The student is placed at one of the following levels: Level I course placement, MTH 100; Level II course choice, MTH 120 or 130; Level III course choices, MTH 150, 210, 250 or 260; Level IV course choices, MTH 170, 210, 250 or 260.
+The student is placed at one of the following levels: Level I course placement, MTH 100; Level II course choice, MTH 120 or 130; Level III course choices, MTH 150, 210, 250 or 260; Level IV course choices, MTH 170, 210, 250.
 A student whose Mathematics placement is Level I or II must complete either MTH 120 or 130.
 A student whose Mathematics placement is Level III or IV has satisfied the Computational Proficiency requirement.
-Computational Proficiency Placement Credit: A student whose Mathematics placement is Level placement credit upon successfully completing a course at the respective level with a C- or better.
+Computational Proficiency Placement Credit: A student whose Mathematics placement is placement credit upon successfully completing a course at the respective level with a C- or better.